How much does it cost to build a website in the UK?

 The real work then comes in the wp-login dashboard where you create pages, add menus, insert a logo and customise colours, fonts and layouts.
 I love doing the dashboard bit.

 You can buy a domain, hosting and install WordPress and design it yourself.
 I did with this website.

-A word of warning though – it’s an incredibly long journey to develop competence in and your time may be better spent on sales, growing your social media and networking, than spending a month or more on a website that will take me under 5 days to design and launch.
-It’s a process, a simple one when mastered, but if you’re not time rich, or into research, best throw £500 plus VAT my way for an excellent brochure website that is hosted and maintained by me.
+A word of warning though.
+It’s an incredibly long journey to develop competence in.
+Your time may be better spent on sales, growing your social media and networking, than spending a month or more on a website that will take me under 5 days to design and launch.
+It’s a process, a simple one when mastered, but if you’re not time rich, or into research, best throw about £650 plus VAT my way for an excellent brochure website.

 Themes and templates